WINTER SALE: Save up to $862 on our trips! Book now and secure your adventure!

 The Most Magnificent Cave Art to View in Northern Spain

 Not many know, but northern Spain, particularly Asturias and Cantabria, is home to some of the best examples of Palaeolithic cave art in the world.
-Theses caves have been inscribed as UNESCO World Heritage Sites because of their importance and date from 35,000 to 11,000 B.C.
+These caves have been inscribed as UNESCO World Heritage Sites because of their importance and date from 35,000 to 11,000 B.C.
 Here are some of the most magnificent places to view cave art in Northern Spain.

 El Castillo and Las Monedas, Puente Viesgo

 El Castillo is part of the Monte Castillo caves in Puente Viesgo, Cantabria.
 Two of these caves are open to the public: El Castillo and Las Monedas.
 El Castillo was discovered by H. Alcalde del Río in 1903 and features Palaeolithic cave art such as horses, bison, doe, stags, goats, a mammoth and also a few human figures.
+Visit the caves with a guide on one of these Puente Viesgo tours.

 Hornos de la Peña, Tarriba